 string

-The existing PVC name.

-true

-directory

-string

 The existing directory.
 When not set, a move Job is not created for the associated volume.

 false

-${\bf PostgresCluster.spec.databaseInitSQL} {\bf Parent}$

-$\label{eq:local_problem} Database Init SQL\ defines\ a\ Config Map\ containing\ custom\ SQL\ that\ will\ be\ run\ after\ the\ cluster\ is\ initialized.\ This\ Config Map\ must\ be\ in\ the\ same\ namespace\ as\ the\ cluster.$
+PostgresCluster.spec.databaseInitSQL Parent

+DatabaseInitSQL defines a ConfigMap containing custom SQL that will be run after the cluster is initialized.
+This ConfigMap must be in the same namespace as the cluster.

 Name

 Type

 Description

 Required

 key

 string

 Key is the ConfigMap data key that points to a SQL string

 true

 name

 string

 Name is the name of a ConfigMap

 true

-${\bf PostgresCluster.spec.imagePullSecrets[index] Parent}$
+PostgresCluster.spec.imagePullSecrets[index] Parent

 LocalObjectReference contains enough information to let you locate the referenced object inside the same namespace.

 Name

 Type

 Description

 Required

 name

 string

 $Name\ of\ the\ referent.\ More\ info:\ https://kubernetes.io/docs/concepts/overview/working-with-objects/names/\#names$

 false

 PostgresCluster.spec.metadata Parent

 Metadata contains metadata for PostgresCluster resources

 Name

 Type

 Description

 Required

 annotations

 map[string]string

 false

 labels

 map[string]string

+false

+PostgresCluster.spec.monitoring Parent

+The specification of monitoring tools that connect to PostgreSQL

+Name